 The Yamaha Pacifica 612VII: Is it Worth it?

-The thing about the Yamaha Pacifica series, is that it is a great beginner instrument that some people fall in love with.
+The thing about the Yamaha Pacifica series (as well as the newer and totally amazing Yamaha Revstar series), is that it is a great beginner instrument that some people fall in love with.
 Once they become enamored with the Pacifica, they start doing upgrades to the guitar.
 This can add up, pretty fast.

 So let’s say you have the nicer beginner Pacifica PAC112.
 You do all of the upgrades that come stock with the Yamaha Pacifica 612VII…